Skwanch/SudokuSolver/README.md

 # SudokuSolver
+Written by Kevin Wang for CS445 (Data Structures), Spring 2016
 Program that solves a sudoku puzzle.
-Project for CS445 Spring Term 2017.
 Includes 3 test puzzles.